4 sports translation mistakes

 If you are planning to add subtitles to your video content or commercial videos, please shoot us a line and we’ll send you a guide with best practices free of charge.

-How we can help you with our specialized sports translation service
+How our specialized sports translation service can help

 Surprise!
 Here comes the paragraph where we offer a solution to your problem, and explain how we can help you crack new markets or strengthen your relationship with existing ones with our sports translation service.